 TRIO / GEAR UP

 The federal TRIO programs and the Gaining Early Awareness and Readiness for Undergraduate Program (GEAR UP) are two additional programs which provide critical services and incentives to disadvantaged students to help increase their secondary or postsecondary educational goals.
 Senator Leahy has long supported the TRIO and GEAR UP programs and their efforts to increase disadvantage students’ secondary school completion and postsecondary enrollment.
-Recently, Senator Leahy joined colleagues in requesting a $920.1 million for TRIO programs and services for the fiscal year 2012.
+Recently, Senator Leahy joined colleagues in requesting increased funding for TRIO in Fiscal year 2014.
 Please click here to view the letter in support of TRIO.

 Federal Pell Grant Program

-Senator Leahy joined his colleagues in writing a letter to Chairman Harkin and ranking Member Shelby of the Appropriations Subcommittee on Labor, Health, and human Services, and Education, urging them to maintain funding for the maximum Pell Grant award of $5,550 in the fiscal year 2012.
+Senator Leahy joined his colleagues in writing a letter to Chairman Harkin and ranking Member Shelby of the Appropriations Subcommittee on Labor, Health and Human Services, and Education, urging them to maintain funding for the maximum Pell Grants in the fiscal year 2014.
 To see the full text of the letter click here.

 For more information about resources to make college more affordable please visit the Resources for Parents/Students Resources page found in the Related Information Section of this page.